pviafore/rcfc/README.md

     print("This button has been pressed")
 ```
 This will provide a pressable button with the text you provide (in this case, "Press Me!")
+This is great if you want to do things like turn on/turn off something, perform a one time action, etc.

 ## Demo